 New analytic chain soliton and self-similar solutions to the Kadomtsev-Petviashvili equation

 The KP (Kadomtsev-Petviashvili) equation is probably the most studied (2+1)-dimensional integrable wave equation of the known (2+1)-dimensional integrable models.
-The KP equation is often used with positive dispersion (denoted as KP-2), to describe weakly nonlinear shallow water waves with one dominant wave vector, and the KP equation with negative dispersion (denoted as KP-1) gives a one parameter group of time dependent potentials corresponding to the Schrodinger equation.
+The KP equation has application to the modeling of weakly nonlinear fluid waves in the presence of gravity and depending on the sign of dispersion, can also describe a one parameter group of time dependent potentials of the Schrodinger equation.